suxuekun/libpyiotcloud/README.md

     8. Mobile apps: app->nginx->gunicorn->flask ...
     9. HTTPs requests from web and mobile apps goes thru NGINX which forwards requests to either Ionic web app or Gunicorn-Flask REST APIs.
     10. SSL certificate bought from GoDaddy goes to NGINX.
-    11. SSL certificate bought is tied up with the website domain.
+    11. SSL certificates are tied up with the website domain and/or subdomain.
     12. DNS A record must be modified in GoDaddy to match the public IP address of the AWS EC2 instance.